 The word Brazilian Samba comes from Quimbundo language (the language of the area that became Angola) as “semba” and can mean several things.
 One meaning is to pray, or invoke the spirits of the ancestors, or the Gods of African pantheon.
 Samba could also be a complaint, a cry, or something like "the blues".
 Still another meaning is something of a “navel bump” which depicts the intimacy and "invitation" to dance.
-Today the word can also be a verb in Brazil as in “sambar” which is to samba (To dance samba)
+Today the word can also be a verb in Brazil as in “sambar” which is to samba (To dance samba) The origin of Samba music has a lot of similarities with Mambo and Salsa, which are undeniably linked to slavery and the religious traditions of West Africa.
+Though the people of Africa, samba history evolved by singing, dancing and rhythms which had ties into rituals culture and religion.
+You also find the samba rhythms in Capoeira (Brazilian martial arts / dance) and the Candomble (Religion from Africa), which today are a part of Brazilian culture and Brazil religion.

 As the west Africans were forced into slavery in the strange foreign land of Brazil, the origin of samba music was preserved in their religious traditions by making them part of their daily life.
 The governing forces demanded Christianity of their slaves and prohibited executions of worship to their orixá (their god / saint, protector and helper).
 To the African, dance and song is worship.
 So what the slaves did was to camouflage the ceremonies as parties with dancing.